VirusTotal/yara/docs/capi.rst

 .. c:function:: yr_rule_strings_foreach(rule, string)

-  Iterate over the :c:type:`YR_STRING` structures associated to a given rule running the block of code that follows each time with a different value for *string*.
+  Iterate over the :c:type:`YR_STRING` structures associated with a given rule running the block of code that follows each time with a different value for *string*.
 Example: